Linen220/card-component/README.md

 ### What I learned

-I tested your knowledge of html and css so far, where I was able to apply flexbox and responsiveness to the page.
+I tested my knowledge of HTML and CSS so far, where I was able to apply flexbox and responsive page design.

 ## Author